mathisbode/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 cat error.412169
 ```

-Or simply open it on VSCode!
+Or simply open it with vi!

 ---